 Merkle Tree and Merkle Roots

-As blocks continue to be added to an increasing blockchain, there becomes a need to reclaim storage space; this is the role of the Merkle Tree.
-Rather than storing the entire transaction, only the root of the hash is stored (the Merkle Root), thus it is still possible to verify the blockchain without sorting through all of the data.
+As blocks are added to an increasing blockchain, there is a need to reclaim storage space; this is the role of the Merkle Tree.
+Rather than store the entire transaction, only the root of the hash is stored (the Merkle Root.
+This means that it is still possible to verify the blockchain without sorting through all of the data.

-Verification processes are therefore simplified by following a branch that links transactions to the block it was time-stamped in, but not the complete transaction itself (as these take up a lot of space).
+Verification processes are therefore simplified by following a branch.
+The branch links transactions to the block it was time-stamped in, but not the complete transaction itself (as these take up a lot of space).
 Instead, the check is to ensure that the previous network node accepted the transaction.
-This continually affirms its reliability and so subsequent blocks are added to the chain and the value can be traded on.
+This continually affirms its reliability.
+And so subsequent blocks are added to the chain and the value can be traded on.

 How is this done?
 The Merkle Root summarizes all of the data in the related transactions and is stored in the block header.
 Just as we saw is the case for hashes, if a single detail in any of the transactions is altered, so is the Merkle Root.
 Using a Merkle tree makes testing a to see if a specific transaction is included in the set or not much more efficient then going through all of the blocks in the chain.

 The Creation of Merkle Trees

 Merkle trees originate by repeatedly hashing pairs of nodes until there is only one hash left.
 This hash is the Root Hash, or the Merkle Root.
 Each leaf node is a hash of transactional data, and each non-leaf node is a hash of its previous hashes.
 Merkle trees are binary and therefore require an even number of leaf nodes.
 If the number of transactions is odd, the last hash will become a duplicate once to create an even number of leaf nodes.